Aseke09/rentiz/README.md

 # rentiz
-homepage of renting realestate website using SCSS, SWIPER and litlebit JS
+full adaptive homepage of renting realestate website using SCSS, SWIPER and  JS